Exemplify777/web-wdio-cucumber/README.md

 This project is licensed under the [MIT License](LICENSE).

-Please refer to the individual documentation of WebdriverIO, Appium, and Cucumber for more details on how to write tests, implement step definitions, and leverage the available features.
+Please refer to the individual documentation of WebdriverIO and Cucumber for more details on how to write tests, implement step definitions, and leverage the available features.

 For any additional information or questions, please contact [exemplify777x@gmail.com].